Employee Records and Employment References

 Worker’s Compensation and Work-Related Injuries

-Our employees represent the face of the College to our students, alumnus and the community.
+Our employees represent the face of the university to our students, alumni and the community.
 Our dress attire should reflect a professionally operated academic enterprise.
 Employees should dress in a clean, neat and modest fashion.
 The exact parameters of this policy will vary from department to department and may vary depending upon the function of the position you are in; please visit with your supervisor about the dress appropriate for your department and position.

-The College pays annually the cost of uniforms for employees of the Facilities Operations Department, up to an amount determined by the Vice President for Finance.
+The University pays annually the cost of uniforms for employees of the Facilities Operations Department, up to an amount determined by the Vice President for Finance.
 Uniforms are not a condition of employment, but an appropriate symbol of professionalism and identification.
 Facilities Operations employees are expected to wear their uniforms when working and keep the uniforms clean and in good condition.